vivekuppal/transcribe/app/transcribe/logs/README.md

-This foler is not used for any code currently.
-When using transcribe all log files are produced in this folder.
+All log files for transcribe are produced in this folder.

+All files in this folder can be deleted without impacting any functional impact to the application.